 Through IEP team meetings, families and school staff participate in determining and making all decisions regarding special education services.
 Recommended programs and services are made with parent involvement, allowing students to receive services in any composite program designed individually and drawing from our comprehensive resources.

-No. In order for a student to be registered for Kindergarten, he/she must have reached the age of five (5) years on or before August 31st of the year in which he/she enters Kindergarten.
+No. In order for a student to be registered for Kindergarten, they must have reached the age of five (5) years on or before August 31st of the year in which they enters Kindergarten.
 There are no exceptions.

-If your proofs of occupancy are electronic, please print your e-bill/statement and bring it to your appointment.
+If your proofs of occupancy are electronic, please submit your e-bill/statement electronically in the application or to our email email@example.com .
 All e-bill/statments must indicate that service is established at your residence in order to be accepted as valid proofs.

 Required school records are based on the grade that you are enrolling the student for: